aisyahzck/work_it_project/README.md

 # work_it_project

-A to-do list application with authentication.
+A private to-do list application.

 User can sign up and sign in via email or fingerprint scan.